About the Program

 |Day 15||Head home to share our stories|

 Perhaps the most challenging component of the trip but also the most rewarding part of the trip is backpacking.
 Teens consistently learn more from backpacking than anything else we do at camp.
-Hiking high above the desert in the mountains, the air is much cooler and the views are incredible.
 Days begin by preparing breakfast and filling water bottles before beginning the day’s hike.
-On a typical day, teens will hike 5-8 miles before making camp.
-Hikes are challenging but designed to challenge everyone to their abilities.
+On a typical day, teens will hike 4-6 miles before making camp.
+Hikes are challenging but designed to suit everyone’s varying abilities.
 This is not a boot camp so don’t worry.
 Campers are given leadership roles each day and the gear is divided around the group equally.
 Campers usually make camp around 3-4 pm each day so they have plenty of time to build shelters, filter water, cook, and build campfires.
 Campers will prepare their food over campfires or with backpacking stoves, cooking things like pancakes, quesadillas, pita pizzas, and many more fun meals.
 In fact many camp parents often tell us their camper comes home and cooks for them!
 We build shelters from tarps or if the weather is nice we just sleep under the stars.
-To celebrate the end of our backpacking trip, we have a well deserved dinner at a local mountain lodge restaurant.
+To celebrate the end of our backpacking trip, we enjoy a well deserved dinner at a local mountain lodge restaurant.
 The sense of accomplishment and bonding that occurs on a backpacking trip can’t be overstated.
 The stories and experiences that come from our backpacking trips are often the ones that become EPIC!